-Current inferred resources at Panantza have been recently estimated, including the 2006 drilling results.
-A new block-model based resource estimate, using a 0.4% copper cut-off, reports approximately 463 million tonnes grading 0.66% copper containing 6.7 billion pounds of copper.
+Current Inferred Resources at Panantza, which incorporate the 2006 drilling results into a block-model using updated geology models, and at a 0.4% copper cut-off, are approximately 463 million tonnes grading 0.66% copper, containing 6.7 billion pounds of copper.
 The 2006 drilling added close to a billion pounds of copper to the previous Panantza resource.
-Corriente will focus on converting most of this resource to the measured and indicated category during completion of the drill programme.
+Corriente will focus on converting most of this resource to the Measured and Indicated category during completion of the drill programme.